top of page

 When our caretakers are unavailable physically or emotionally, violent or angry, give us the silent treatment, are unable to attune to our emotions etc., it causes us to shift into survival mode in order to most safely meet our own needs.

 Oftentimes children find themselves growing up very quickly, over-performing or acting out to be noticed, taking on parental roles or feeling all alone.
 The long-standing effect of this leaves us in survival mode later in life when we no longer need or want to be, which gets in the way of living life fully.
-With this, we see lots of addiction, people pleasing, fear of abandonment and co-dependency.
+With this, we see lots of substance use/abuse, people pleasing, fear of abandonment and co-dependency.

 It is my aim to support my clients in identifying their experiences, work through boundary setting, forgiveness, establishing safe and positive support systems and enhancing emotion regulation.